asapbox/mvvm_provider/README.md

 # mvvm_provider

-Simple Audio Player app built on MVVM architecture approach with Provider as a state manager.
+A simple audio player app built on MVVM architecture approach with Provider as a state manager.